rust-console/gba/README.md

 # gba

-A crate that helps you make GBA games
+A crate that helps you make GameBoy Advance (GBA) games

 # First Time Setup